eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

     HTTP/1.1 204 No Content
     ETag: becc93d7-ab0f-48ec-ad26-debdf339cbf4x

-This uses a convenient option which lets the Device Registry do the hashing of the password.
-The following command retrieves the credentials that are stored by the Device Registry as a result of the command above:
+This lets the Device Registry do the hashing of the password.
+The following command retrieves some metadata credentials that are stored by the Device Registry as a result of the command above:

     curl -i http://localhost:28080/v1/credentials/DEFAULT_TENANT/4710